akihikodaki/dts/test_plans/userspace_ethtool_test_plan.rst

 	ethtool -c f -n 4

-The sample should be validated on Forville, Niantic and i350 Nics.
+The sample should be validated on Fortville, Niantic and i350 Nics.

 other requirements:
 *. igxbe driver (version >= 4.3.13).